 100 years ago, people were sent to the hamlet of Hurleyville, NY, for their health.
 Today, individuals are once again taking advantage of all that Hurleyville has to offer – farm-fresh food, clean air and water, and abundant nature, giving way to one truly healthy and thriving community.

-And as the summer winds down and nears an end, Hurleyville does not.
-Its fully-integrated Main Street continues to thrive with residents and visitors alike, who are taking advantage of a variety of retail, service businesses, and more.
+Year after year, its fully-integrated Main Street continues to thrive with residents and visitors alike, who are taking advantage of a variety of retail, service businesses, and more.

 Hungry?
 Hurleyville has got you covered!
 The Pickled Owl (218 Main St.) says that “great food takes time”, and we believe it!
 This local gastropub provides guests with a casual yet refined setting, offering local, seasonal, and farm-fresh ingredients in its meals.
 Whether you’re in the mood for a quick bite, like their famous house-made pretzel, or a larger meal like their fried chicken, the Pickled Owl will make your belly happy for lunch, dinner, and even brunch on the weekends.
 And if you’re lucky, you’ll get to hear live, local music or even catch trivia night!
 Make sure to check them out on Facebook for all of their events, specials, and more.